 - Industrial Engineering Seminar

-(1.0 cr [max 2.0 cr]; Prereq-BSIE or BSChE or BSECE or BSME or MEHS cand or #; no Grad credit; S-N or Aud, fall, spring, every year)
+(1.0 cr [max 2.0 cr]; Prereq-BSIE or BSChE or BSECE or BSME or MEHS candidate or instructor consent; no Grad credit; S-N or Aud, fall, spring, every year)

 Reports on recent developments in engineering and on research projects in the department.